NikivanDyck/Credit_Risk_Supervised_Learning/.ipynb_checkpoints/Notes-checkpoint.md

 ---

 ## Outcome:
 Jupyter notebook "credit_risk_resampling" contains data preparations, analysis, and visualizations.
-Definition of key theories, and measurements used are noted in the appendix.
+Definition of key theories, and measurements used are noted in the appendix below.

 ---